Brandon Badger

 Project Duration: 10 weeks

-(8 weeks for the initial release, 2 weeks for added content yet to be released)
+(8 weeks for the initial release, 2 weeks for added content a year later)

 Game Brief